K-R-Davis/East-Projects/README.md

 Project description

 I call my project "The Colorless Court", the image is supposed to convey the colorless appearence of the Harrison High School courtyard area, with it being almost completely being concrete & stone.
 I hope that this will inspire someone in my class to begin work on making the courtyard a more colorful, inviting place for the students who eat outside.

+Note: I could not get the embed to work, so instead, the code is pasted above, the links to the code and actual image should work.